bcuz/Sprint-Challenge--Hash-BC/README.md

 Explain how proof of work functions.
 How does it operate.
 How does this protect the chain from attack.
 What kind of attack is possible?

+It does the work of finding a valid proof, which is required to mine a new block.
+A proof is created by running a brute force algorithm and constantly checking whether the proof is valid.
+The chain is protected because it takes a lot of computing power to come up with a proof, and altering the chain at a specific point requires someone to generate new proofs for all subsequent blocks in the chain.
+Someone would need 51% of the available computing power to perform an attack.

 ## Project Set Up

 #### [Hash Tables]